phidatahq/phidata/cookbook/examples/sql/README.md

 python cookbook/examples/sql/load_sample_data.py
 ```

+> After testing with sample data, you should update this file to load your own data.

 ### 5. Load Knowledge Base

 The SQL Assistant works best when you provide it knowledge about the tables and columns in the database.